2018 Show

 The William Aris Alen Award was won by Terang artist John Whitlock for his work titled 'Regeneration 7' (pictured right).

-This Award was donated by descendants of Mortlake artist, Alen, and organisers with to thank them for their very generous contribution to the Show. |
+This Award was donated by descendants of Mortlake artist, Alen, and organisers wish to thank them for their very generous contribution to the Show. |

 The winner of the 2017 Junior Award was Mortlake student Lucy Finnerty for her watercolour titled ' Mortlake's ANZACs' (picture to follow).